 Latterly the station was called Princes Street but should not be confused with the Caledonian Railway station of the same name which opened two years after its closure.

-The site of the station has been encompassed into enlargements of Edinburgh Waverley and the northern part covered by Waverley Market.
+The site of the station has been encompassed into enlargements of Edinburgh Waverley and the northern part was covered by Waverley Market, the Waverley Centre opened in 1983.
 The vehicle entrance ramp into the station is roughly where Canal Street itself was.
 The south end of the tunnel remains within the Waverley station limits, access gated.

 Princes Street [1st]

 Princes Street [Tram]